superzero10/satisfactory-server-debian/README.md

 ## 📝 Final Remarks

-These scripts are designed to make managing a Satisfactory server on Debian easy and efficient, while using AMP for a powerful and intuitive web interface.
+These scripts are designed to make managing a Satisfactory server on Debian or Ubuntu easy and efficient, while using AMP for a powerful and intuitive web interface.
 They can be adapted to meet specific needs.
+Be sure to update the necessary variables in the scripts, such as the domain and email for SSL configuration in AMP.

 For any questions or suggestions for improvement, feel free to contact me.

 ---